CurtainUp

 Directed by Michael Wilson

-Cast: Annalee Jeffries (Lucy Vaughn Stewart), Dylan Riley Snyder, (Buddy,), Virginia Kull (Claire Ratliff, Bessie Stillman), Georgi James (Molly), Maggie Lacey (Elizabeth Vaughn Robedaux), Justin Fuller (Ed Corday, Dr. Greene), Jenny Dare Paulin (Laura Vaughn), Hallie Foote (Mrs.Vaughn), Bill Heck (Horace Robedaux), Devon Abner (Roger Culpepper, Bobby Pate), Lucas Caleb Rooney (Val Stanton, George Tyler), Bryce Pinkham (Felix Barclay, Brother Vaughn), James DeMarse (Mr. Vaughn), Pamela Payton-Wright (Sarah Vaughn, Ruth Amos), Stephen Plunkett (Archie Gordon, Steve Tyler), Pat Bowie (Eliza)
+Cast Part Two: Annalee Jeffries (Lucy Vaughn Stewart), Dylan Riley Snyder, (Buddy), Virginia Kull (Claire Ratliff, Bessie Stillman), Emily Robinson (Molly), Maggie Lacey (Elizabeth Vaughn Robedaux), Justin Fuller (Ed Corday, Dr. Greene), Jenny Dare Paulin (Laura Vaughn), Hallie Foote (Mrs.Vaughn), Bill Heck (Horace Robedaux), Devon Abner (Roger Culpepper, Bobby Pate), Lucas Caleb Rooney (Val Stanton, George Tyler), Bryce Pinkham (Felix Barclay, Brother Vaughn), James DeMarse (Mr. Vaughn), Pamela Payton-Wright (Sarah Vaughn, Ruth Amos), Stephen Plunkett (Archie Gordon, Steve Tyler), Pat Bowie (Eliza)

 Scenic Design: Jeff Cowie and David Barber